oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The "aud" claim in the returned JWT authorization grant MUST identify the requested authorization server.
 This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce misuse and to prevent clients from presenting access tokens as an authorization grant to an authorization server in a different domain.

 * The "aud" claim included in the returned JWT authorization grant MAY identify multiple authorization servers, provided that trust relationships exist with them (e.g. through federation).
 It is RECOMMENDED that the "aud" claim is restricted to a single authorization server to prevent an authorization server in one domain from presenting the client's authorization grant to an authorization server in a different trust domain.
-For example, this will prevent the authorization server in Domain B from presenting the authorization grant it received from the client in Domain A to the authorization server for Domain C.
+For example, this will prevent the authorization server in Domain B from presenting the authorization grant it received from the actor in Domain A to the authorization server for Domain C, effectively impersonating an entity from Domain A.

 ### Example

-The example below shows the message invoked by the client in trust domain A to perform token exchange with the authorization server in domain A (https://as.a.org/auth) to receive a JWT authorization grant for the authorization server in trust domain B (https://as.b.org/auth).
+The example below shows the message invoked by the actor in Domain A to perform token exchange with the authorization server in Domain A (https://as.a.org/auth) to receive a JWT authorization grant audienced to the authorization server in Domain B (https://as.b.org/auth).

 ~~~
 POST /auth/token HTTP/1.1